ikoursh/EZClassifier/README.md

       Bob
       Malinda
       ```
 2. Now you need to get the model info for your model.
-Open cmd and move to the directory that get-model-config.exe is in, usually it should be `C:\Users\[username]\IdeaProjects\EZ_Clasefie - rmaven\get-model-config`.
+Open cmd and move to the directory that get-model-config.exe is in, usually it should be `EZClassifier\get-model-config`.
 Now execute: `get_model_config.exe`, select the converted PB model file.
 The program should (when done) output "input operation" and "output operation".
 3. Good Job! you can now create an instance of EZClasifier with a custom model.
 Note: you are expected to know the image dimensions your model expects if you don't - try 224,224